-Can a DWI Be Reduced or Dismissed?
+Can a DWI Be Reduced or Dismissed in Texas?

 DWI charges are serious, but it may be possible for the charge to be reduced or dismissed altogether.
 Several defenses can be raised to challenge the State's allegations and cast doubt on the evidence.
-A skilled attorney will look at the entirety of the situation to build a legal strategy for each particular case.
+A skilled Denton DWI attorney will look at the entirety of the situation to build a legal strategy for each particular case.

 A DWI charge can be challenged at various parts of the process, including: